QApollo/Demos/1733Sprint/1-Kenny/README.md

 # OCA Demo

-## Chapter 5
+## Chapter 5 & 6
 In chapter 5 I have learned a lot about Interfaces, Abstract classes and Polymorphism.
+Chapter 6 was about exceptions.
 In this small demo I'll present a small application that will highlight them all.

 ### UML
 ![Method signature](http://i.imgur.com/v5nMzuC.jpg)